David Attwood (physicist)

 David Attwood is an American physicist and professor emeritus at the University of California, Berkeley, where he worked in the field of synchrotron radiation and free-electron lasers, developing X-ray microscopy techniques for research and for the industry (EUV lithography).
-He is the author of a reference book on soft X-rays and extreme ultraviolet radiation.
+He is the author with Anne Sakdinawat of a reference book on X-rays and extreme ultraviolet radiation.

 Education and career

 David Attwood received his Ph.D. in Applied Physics from New York University in 1972.
 After his Ph.D, he joined Lawrence Livermore National Laboratory to work on laser fusion.